Tag: God hates women

 Abd Al-Rahman Mansour: Islam instructs a man to beat his wife as a last resort before divorce, so that she will mend her ways, treat him with kindness and respect, and know that her husband has a higher status than her.

 That’s usefully blunt.
 We know where we are.
-We’re among stupid unreflective people who have not managed to figure out that stronger does not equal better or higher, and that the mere fact that person X is able to beat up person Y does not mean that person X is better than person Y. It’s … Read the rest
+We’re among stupid unreflective people who have not managed to figure out that stronger does not equal better or higher, and that the mere fact that person X is able to beat up person Y does not mean that person X is better than person Y. It’s the morality of street thugs.
+What do you do if you’re a street thug?
+You look for people you can take, as opposed to people who can take you.
+That’s not morality, it’s just engineering.

 What do you do when women attain not only equality but, in some areas, numerical superiority?